home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 ### Configuration flow setup

 To set up the Xiaomi gateway, click Configuration in the sidebar, then click Integrations and then click the + icon in the lower right and find xiaomi_miio.
-Select the option "Connect to a Xiaomi Gateway" and click submit.
 You will then be presented with a form in which you will need to fill in the "IP address" and 32 characters "token".
-Optionally, you can specify a different name for the gateway.
 After you click submit, you will have the opportunity to select the area that your devices are located.

-{% configuration %}
-host:
-  description: The IP address of your Xiaomi gateway.
-  required: true
-  type: string
-token:
-  description: The API token of your Xiaomi gateway [Retrieving the Access Token](/integrations/xiaomi_miio/#retrieving-the-access-token).
-  required: true
-  type: string
-name:
-  description: The name of your Xiaomi gateway.
-  required: false
-  type: string
-  default: Xiaomi Gateway
-{% endconfiguration %}

 ### Supported Xiaomi gateway models: